5 Best Zoos in the UK

 Edinburgh Zoo is located just a few miles from the city centre, making it easily accessible by public transport.
 If you’re coming by train, the zoo is just a short walk from Wester Hailes station.
 If you’re driving, there are several parking options available, including on-street parking and dedicated park-and-ride service.
 Please note that there is a charge for all parking at the zoo.

 Edinburgh Zoo is open every day of the year except for Christmas Day and Boxing Day.
-The best time to visit depends on what you want to see; for example, many of the animals are most active early in the morning or late in the afternoon.
-The zoo also offers a number of special events and exhibitions throughout the year, so it’s worth checking their website in advance to see what’s on during your visit.
+Many animals are most active early in the morning or late in the afternoon.
+The zoo also runs special events and exhibitions throughout the year, so check the website before you visit.

 As well as being home to some of the world’s rarest animals, Edinburgh Zoo features an impressive collection including African lions, Humboldt penguins, koalas, and red pandas.
 The zoo was previously home to the UK’s only giant pandas, Tian Tian and Yang Guang, who returned to China in December 2023 after 12 years in Scotland.